 During the period specified in the University calendar, a student may withdraw from the University officially.
-An Official Withdrawal form may be obtained from the Registrar's Office.
+An Official Withdrawal form may be obtained from the Office of Records and Registration.
 The student will sign and date the form and indicate the reason for withdrawing from the University.
 The student must obtain signatures of the academic Dean, Provost and Vice President for Academic Affairs, the Librarian, Director of Financial Aid, and the Business Office.
-The form is returned to the Registrar's Office for the Registrar's signature and processing.
+The form is returned to the Office of Records and Registration for the signature of the Director of Records and Registration and processing.
 The student is assigned a "W" for each class in which the student is enrolled.
 Copies of the form are sent to the Business Office, Financial Aid, and Dean of Student Affairs.
-The withdrawal is effective on the date the completed form is submitted to the Registrar's Office.
+The withdrawal is effective on the date the completed form is submitted to the Office of Records and Registration.